The biggest change to Australian payroll in years

 6. Ensure timely SAFF file production

-Under payday super, delays between payroll completion and SAFF generation become increasingly risky.
+Under Payday Super, delays between payroll completion and SAFF generation become increasingly risky.
 Payroll teams should review how quickly SAFF files are generated after payroll finalisation, whether SAFF generation is automated, manual dependencies in the process, approval bottlenecks, exception handling procedures, and backup processes for failed file generation.

 High-performing payroll operations will generate SAFF files immediately after payroll finalisation, minimise manual intervention, automate approvals where appropriate, and reduce operational latency.
 Every hour matters when contribution timelines are compressed.